cs4241-18a/a1-gettingstarted/README.md

 -

 ### Design Achievements
-- Looked into HTML tables
+- Looked into HTML tables and some css styling